 Why training email users is a necessity – Email Security Awareness Training

-While there is a lot to be said on the subject, the simplest reason that you need to train your email users is that email is the number one entry point for cyber threats and humans are the weakest link in the system.
+While there is a lot to be said on the subject, the simplest reason that you need to train your email address users is that email is the number one entry point for cyber threats and humans are the weakest link in the system.
 All the encryption and technology in the world can’t protect your system if your people are clicking unsafe links in emails or answering phishing messages with protected data.

 Email threats include